saidatnanjuki/saidatnanjuki.github.io/_posts/2016-12-17-devfestug.md

 ---
 layout: post
-title: All you missed at GDG DevFest Central Uganda
+title: All you missed at GDG DevFest Central Uganda-2016
 comments: true
 ---